 About Porchlight Music Theatre

-Our mainstage series is just one way to enjoy Porchlight’s commitment to the great American genre of music theatre.
-Our hugely popular Porchlight Revisits series of “lost” musicals in staged concert, now in its fifth season, gives the community a rare opportunity to explore three “forgotten” Broadway musicals each season, with each production running three nights.
+Our Mainstage series is just one way to enjoy Porchlight’s commitment to the great American genre of music theatre.
+Our hugely popular Porchlight Revisits series takes a look back at some of the more rarely produced works in the musical cannon with three titles each season in limited three-performance runs.

-New Faces Sing Broadway: Ten Local Up-and-Comers Presenting One Season from Broadway’s Past
+New Faces Sing Broadway: Ten Local Up-and-Comers Presenting One Season from Broadway

-Our New Faces Sing Broadway revue series is presented at Uptown Underground and the Skokie Theatre.
-This series presents the ‘hits and misses’ of a given year on Broadway, emceed by a local theatre luminary, and showcasing 10 up-and-coming local music theatre stars.
+Our New Faces Sing Broadway revue series is presented three times per year.
+Each edition presents the ‘hits and misses’ of a given year on Broadway, emceed by a local theatre luminary, and showcasing 10 up-and-coming local music theatre stars.